shazaaly/technical_interview_prep/practice_problems/anagram/anagram.md

 <p>Let's dive into a Python example to determine if two strings are anagrams using a hash method.
 The hash method involves creating a frequency map (or count) of each character in both strings and then comparing these maps.</p>

-<p>Certainly!
-Let's dive into a Python example to determine if two strings are anagrams using a hash method.
-The hash method involves creating a frequency map (or count) of each character in both strings and then comparing these maps.

 ### Methodology:
 1. **Initialize Frequency Maps**: For each string, we create a dictionary where each key is a character, and its value is the number of times it appears in the string.